dhaven/davidhaven-blog/content/projects/protonpass/index.md

 </table>

-ProtonPass is an plugin for the password manager KeePass.
+[ProtonPass](https://github.com/dhaven/protonPass) is an plugin for the password manager [KeePass](https://keepass.info/index.html).
 When using KeePass the user needs to decide where the encrypted file that contains all of his password is going to be stored.
 Because most users want to file to be accessible on multiple devices, a common pattern is to store the database in the Cloud.
 For example using Dropbox.
-I wanted to take things further and store my database in ProtonDrive, the Cloud storage solution from Proton.
+I wanted to take things further and store my database in [ProtonDrive](https://proton.me/drive), the cloud storage solution from Proton.
 ProtonDrive is end-to-end encrypted and therefore offers and extra layer of security out-of-the-box.

+Because this is an ongoing project, this page will change as I make progress.

 ## Key feature

-The user should be able to login to his Proton account from a KeePass menu and select the KeePass file that he wants to open.
+The user should be able to use a KeePass database file stored in ProtonDrive and open the file inside KeePass.
 When saving a modified file.
 The file in the drive should also be updated.

 ## Development challenges

-When I started this project it wasn't even clear if it was feasible.
-And while progressing through the project it was hard to figure out the "how".
-I.e. how to perform certain actions with respect to the ProtonDrive app.
-This is certainly the project for which I was most in the dark when starting.
+When I started this project there were a lot of unknowns.
+The main difficulty is that I am try to do something new that hasn't been done before.
+Therefore there aren't any existing examples that I can base my work on.
+This can be explained by the fact that Proton services are quite unique in their design.

 ### Understanding the encryption/decryption flow